 Source: What is a Fruit

 Once you cut open an apple you will find that the center of an apple is hard compared to the flesh.
 This middle part of the apple is called the core.
 Inside the core the seeds are held.

 Depending on how you cut open the apple, will determine how the core looks.
 Slicing an apple in half horizontally, will leave you will a star shaped center.
 A fun activity is to use the core as a stamp for an apple painting activity.

 The next generation of apples in waiting.
 The seeds are the next stage of the apple's life cycle.
 A new apple tree can grow from just one apple seed.

 The seeds are a result of the flower being pollinated.
 Just like a zinnia, a common annual, produces seeds so do apple blossoms.
 Unlike many flowers, an apple's seeds are hidden inside of a fruit.

 Gail Gibbon's children's book Apples is a great resource if you are studying apples with your kids.

-Starting the Dissection
+Starting the Activity

 Before you cut into the apple, observe the outside.
 If possible, compare a few different apples to see how they are similar and different.
-Kids can identify many of the parts of an apple including the skin, stem, and calyx without cutting an apple open.
+Kids can identify many of the parts of an apple including the peel, stem, and calyx without cutting an apple open.